hanegraaff/jenkins-resiliency-sl/readme.md

 ```

 This package contains all the custom application exceptions.
-These exceptions are used to represent different categories of errors, and when low level is exception is caught is typically rethrown as a custom exception.
+These exceptions are used to represent different categories of errors, and when low level exceptions are caught they are usually rethrown as a custom exception.

 To be clear, these exceptions are coarse and exists solely to categorize the set of errors that this library is willing to generate.
+This way, when a pipeline fails we can easily tell why

 Exceptions in this library make use of chaining, where the underlining cause is wrapped in the custom exception.
 For additional information on exception chaining see this link: